kossoff/zurb_foundation/STARTER/README.md

 You may be seeing issues with the FastClick plugin.

-Try disabling FastClick in your subtheme by opening the Gruntfile and commenting out this line:
+Try disabling FastClick in your subtheme by opening the Gulpfile and commenting out this line:

-'<%= global_vars.base_theme_path %>/js/vendor/fastclick.js'
+base_theme_path + '/js/vendor/fastclick.js',

-Trigger Grunt to recompile your theme, and reload to see if the issue persists.
+Trigger Gulp to recompile your theme, and reload to see if the issue persists.